Microbiology 020 - General Microbiology » Winter 2022 » Lecture Exam 2 (Ch 5, 6, 7, 8)

 In a bacterial cell, the genes that code for enzymes that catalyze the hydrolysis of an unusual carbohydrate source would be turned off unless that carbohydrate was the only fuel source available in the media, in which case________.

-the genes coding for the hydrolytic enzymes would be induced
+A. the genes coding for the hydrolytic enzymes would be repressed

 Question #42